niu-gdo/game-developers-library/docs/guides/unity-guides/first-step-series/unity-runner-1.md

 #### Rigidbody Configuration

 Returning back to the Rigidbody component, our player now has physics.
 In fact, if you were to raise it a bit higher up and enter play mode, you would see it fall to the ground.
-As I mentioned before, we do not want things like gravity and drag affecting our player's movement- we want to handle positioning purely through scripts we are going to make.

-Fortunately, Rigidbodies have a setting specifically for this: **Set the *Is Kinematic* property on the Rigidbody component to true**.
+We need to make a few changes to prevent the physics system from making unwanted displacements on our *Player*:

+1. Change the `Mass` to some large number, like `999999`.
+This will allow our *Player* to push dynamic physics objects out of its way if necessary.
+2. Disable `Use Gravity`.
+We do not desire any downwards velocity right now.
-Furthermore, change the Collision Detection mode from `Discrete` to `Continuous Speculative`.
-This will give us a more accurate (but slightly more expensive) collision detection solution so that we do not wind up clipping through obstacles at high speeds.
+3. Change the `Collision Detection` mode from `Discrete` to `Continuous Speculative`.
+This gives our rigidbody a more reliable high-speed collision detection solution at a minor increase to computation.
+It should eliminate the possibility of tunneling through obstacles at high speed.
+4. Fold out the `Constraints` property and freeze the Y position and all rotation axes.
+Again, our game does not make use of the vertical Y-Axis for now, so we will just lock that position.
+We also don't want our *Player* to start spinning from any applied forces.

 ### 2) Moving Forwards
 It is not too difficult to get our player moving constantly forward, but we will need to use a script to drive this motion!